John Jervis, 1st Earl of St Vincent: Early naval career

-When Townshend quit the West Indies he discharged Jervis into the Severn under Admiral Thomas Cotes.
+When Townshend quit the West Indies, he discharged Jervis into the Severn under Admiral Thomas Cotes.
 Cotes' flag captain Henry Dennis rated Jervis as a midshipman.
-On 31 July 1754 Jervis moved to the 24-gun Sphinx.
-Jervis commented in a letter to his sister: "my chief employ when from my duty is reading studying navigation and perusing my old letters of which I have almost enough to make an octavo volume."
+On 31 July 1754, Jervis was transferred to the 24-gun Sphinx.
+Jervis commented in a letter to his sister: "my chief employ when from my duty is reading studying navigation and perusing my old letters, of which I have almost enough to make an octavo volume."

 While in Jamaica, the young Jervis drew funds against his father's account with a local banker.
 When the reply came from England that the withdrawal could not be honoured, the midshipman found himself in debt.
-Jervis was forced to quit his mess and live on ship's rations in order to pay off the loan.
+Jervis was forced to quit his officer's mess and live as a common sailor until enough money was collected to pay off the loan.
 The event deeply affected the young Jervis, who swore never to "draw another bill without the certainty of it being paid".